suprabhasupi/blog/contents/posts/75-javascript-proxy/75-javascript-proxy.md

 ### 2️⃣ set:

-`set` trap controls behaviour when a property of the `target` object is set.
+`set` trap controls behavior when a property of the `target` object is set.

-So, let’s say you have to add some condition, so you can do it in `set` trap.
+So, let’s say you have to add some conditions, so you can do it in `set` trap.

 ```js
 const user = {